 There are many personal tax deductions you can take only if you itemize your deductions.
 This requires you to list the amount of each deduction on IRS Schedule A and file it with your tax return.
-Itemized deductions include many of the most popular tax deductions such as home mortgage interest, medical expenses, charitable contributions, state and local taxes, and unreimbursed job expenses.
+Itemized deductions include many of the most popular tax deductions such as home mortgage interest, medical expenses, charitable contributions, and state and local taxes.

 Health savings account contributions.
 You can deduct Health Savings Account (HSA) contributions you make with personal funds.

 Retirement plan contributions by self-employed taxpayers.
 These include annual contributions made by self-employed people to their retirement plans, such as SEP-IRAs, SIMPLE IRAs, Keogh plans, and solo 401(k) plans.